Extension and trace for nonlocal operators: Estimates of the interaction kernel

 In the last inequality we use (\ref{eq:compar}) and the formula $h'(r)=-2K(r)/r,$ which result in

 We next prove a matching lower estimate.
-Using repeatedly the monotonicity properties of $U_a, V,$ formula \eqref{eq:VV} and the scaling of $\nu$ we see that up to a multiplicative constant, $P_H(x,z)/V(\delta_H(x))$ is not less than
+Using repeatedly the monotonicity properties of $U_a, V,$ the inequality \eqref{eq:VV} and the scaling of $\nu$ we see that up to a multiplicative constant, $P_H(x,z)/V(\delta_H(x))$ is not less than

 where

 First we estimate the integral ${\rm I}$.
 Without loss of generality we may and do assume that $z=(0,\ldots,0,z_d)$ with $z_d<0$.
 Let $\Gamma=\{(\tilde{y},y_d):|\tilde{y}|<y_d\}$.
 Then, for $y\in \Gamma$, we have $2\delta_H(y)\geq |y-z|-\delta_H(z)$.
 Hence, by the rotational invariance of $\nu$ and \eqref{eq:VV} we obtain